Accountant

 Many entities mistakenly believe that being "Loss-Making" or having "Exempt" status removes the need to file.
 This is incorrect; every registered business must file a return, even if it is a "Nil" return.
 Additionally, failing to register for a Tax Registration Number (TRN) within the FTA's prescribed timeline results in a flat AED 10,000 late-registration penalty.

-HFA one of the best consultation companies ever worked with them for one year and so happy with them
+HFA is one of the best consultation companies.
+I worked with them for one year and am so happy with their services.

 Clear answers to your most pressing questions about UAE Corporate Tax compliance, obligations, and strategic planning.